 - Bikejor — a single dog or a team of harnessed dogs pull along a rider on a bike.

-- Skijør — being pulled either by a dog, a horse or a motor-operated vehicle while on skis
+- Skijør — races while being pulled either by a dog, a horse or a motor-operated vehicle while on skis.

-- Canicross — a variant of cross country running in which runners have to complete the course accompanied with their dogs.
+- Canicross — a variant of cross country running in which runners have to complete the course accompanied by their dogs.